nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 User closes the message.

   Use case ends.

-**Use case: UC02 - Edit details of an existing contact**

-**MSS:**

-1. User requests to list persons.
-2. Track2Gather shows a list of persons.
-3. User requests to edit the details of a specific person in the list.
-4. Track2Gather edits the person.

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-    Use case ends.
-* 3a.
-The given index is invalid.
-  * 3a1.
-Track2Gather shows an error message.

-      Use case resumes at step 2.
-* 3b.
-The given fields to edit are invalid.
-  * 3b1.
-Track2Gather shows an error message.

-      Use case resumes at step 2.

-**Use case: UC03 - Find contacts by name, phone number, case number, SHN start date or SHN end date**

-**MSS:**

-1. User requests to list persons.
-2. Track2Gather shows a list of persons.
-3. User requests to find person(s) containing one or more keywords in a specific field.
-4. Track2Gather shows the person(s) containing keyword(s) in the field.

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-    Use case ends.
-* 3a.
-The given user input is invalid.
-  * 3a1.
-Track2Gather shows the correct format for sorting.

-    Use case resumes at step 2.
-* 3b.
-No person found.
-  * 3b2.
-Track2Gather tells the user that no person is found.

-    Use case resumes at step 2.

-**Use case: UC04 - Add a new contact**

-**MSS:**

-1. User chooses to add a new contact.
-2. Track2Gather requests for details of contact.
-3. User enters the requested details.
-4. Track2Gather creates and shows the new contact with given details.

-    Use case ends.

-**Extensions**

-* 3a.
-User details were given in the wrong format.
-    * 3a1.
-Track2Gather shows the correct format for adding contacts.
-      Use case resumes from step 2.

-**Use case: UC05 - Delete person(s)**

-**MSS:**

-1. User requests to list persons.
-2. Track2Gather shows a list of persons.
-3. User identifies specific person(s) to delete from the list.
-4. Track2Gather deletes the person(s).

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-    Use case ends.
-* 3a.
-The given index(s) is invalid or is in the wrong format.
-  * 3a1.
-Track2Gather shows the correct format for deleting.

-    Use case resumes from step 2.

-**Use case: UC06 - Clear persons with completed SHN periods**

-**MSS:**

-1. User requests to list persons.
-2. Track2Gather shows a list of persons.
-3. User chooses to clear persons.
-4. Track2Gather clears all persons with completed SHN periods.

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-    Use case ends.
-* 3a.
-There are no persons with completed SHN periods.

-  Use case ends.

-**Use case: UC07 - Batch-update SHN periods**

-**MSS:**

-1. User requests to list persons.
-2. Track2Gather shows a list of persons.
-3. User chooses to batch-update the SHN periods.
-4. Track2Gather requests for the required user input to process the update.
-5. User inputs the parameters.
-6. Track2Gather updates all person's SHN period according to the input.

-   Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.
-* 5a.
-The given user input is invalid.
-  * 5a1.
-Track2Gather shows the correct format for batch-update of SHN periods.

-  Use case resumes from step 4.

-**Use case: UC08 - Sort contacts by name and case number**

-**MSS:**

-1. User requests to list persons.
-2. Track2Gather shows a list of persons.
-3. User identifies fields to be sorted and their respective sort orders.
-4. Track2Gather displays the new sorted list.

-   Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.
-* 3a.
-The given user input is invalid.
-  * 3a1.
-Track2Gather shows the correct format for sorting contacts.

-  Use case resumes from step 2.

-**Use case: UC09 - Enforce SHN**

-**MSS:**

-1. User requests to start a new SHN enforcement session.
-2. Track2Gather updates all persons as non-called in the new session.
-3. User requests to update call statuses for specified person(s).
-4. Track2Gather updates the list to remove all successfully called persons.

-Use case ends.

-**Extensions**

-* 3a.
-The given user input is invalid.
-  * 3a1.
-Track2Gather shows the correct format for updating call statuses.

-  Use case resumes from step 2.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*

 ### Glossary